aaugustin/django-sequences/README.rst

 Database support
 ================

-django-sequences is tested on PostgreSQL, MySQL, Oracle, and SQLite.
+django-sequences is tested on PostgreSQL, MariaDB / MySQL, Oracle, and SQLite.

 MySQL only supports the ``nowait`` parameter from version 8.0.1.
 MariaDB only supports ``nowait`` from version 10.3.

-Applications that will only ever be deployed with an SQLite database don't need django-sequences because SQLite's ``INTEGER PRIMARY KEY AUTOINCREMENT`` fields are guaranteed to be sequential.

 Multiple databases
 ==================